OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

 -------------------------

 In a parallel processing environment, it is possible for `DOEDriver` to run cases concurrently.
-This is done by specifying the `parallel` option as shown in the following example.
+This is done by setting the `run_parallel` option to True as shown in the following example.

 Here we are using the `FullFactorialGenerator` with 3 levels to generate inputs for our `Paraboloid` model.
 With two inputs, :math:`3^2=9` cases have been generated.
-In this case we are running on two processors and have specified :code:`options['parallel']=True` to run cases on all available processors.
+In this case we are running on two processors and have specified :code:`options['run_parallel']=True` to run cases on all available processors.
 The cases have therefore been split with 5 cases run on the first processor and 4 cases on the second.